Viscosity solutions of fully nonlinear parabolic path dependent PDEs: Part II: Assumptions

-Our main wellposedness result requires the following strengthening of (iii) and (iv) above.
+Our main well-posedness result requires the following strengthening of (iii) and (iv) above:

-\begin{assum} (i) $G$ is uniformly continuous in $(t,\o)$ under $\dbf_\infty$ with a modulus of continuity function $\rho_0$.
+\begin{assum} (i) $G$ is uniformly continuous in $(t,\omega)$ under ${\mathbf {d}}_\infty$ with a modulus of continuity function $\rho_0$.

-(ii) For each $\o$, $G$ is uniformly elliptic.
-That is, there exits a constant $c_0 >0$ such that $G(\cd,\g_1) - G(\cd,\g_2) \ge c_0\tr (\g_1-\g_2)$ for any $\g_1 \ge \g_2$. \end{assum}
+(ii) For each $\omega$, $G$ is uniformly elliptic.
+That is, there exits a constant $c_0 >0$ such that $G(\cdot,\g_1) - G(\cdot,\g_2) \ge c_0\tr(\g _1-\g_2)$ for any $\g_1 \ge\g_2$. \end{assum}

-The condition (i) is needed for our uniform approximation of $G$ below, in particular it is used (only) in the proof of Lemma \ref{lem-phie}.
-We should point out though, for the semi-linear PPDE and path dependent HJB considered in \cite{ETZ1} Section 4, this condition is violated when $\si$ depends on $(t,\o)$.
+Condition (i) is needed for our uniform approximation of $G$ below; in particular it is used (only) in the proof of Lemma~\ref{lem-phie}.
+We should point out though, for the semi-linear PPDE and the path-dependent HJB considered in \cite{ETZ1}, Section~4, this condition is violated when $\si$ depends on $(t,\omega)$.
 However, this is a technical condition due to our current approach for uniqueness.
-The condition (ii) is used to ensure the existence of viscosity solution for the path frozen PDE \reff{PDEe} below.
-See also Example \ref{eg-rep}.
+Condition (ii) is used to ensure the existence of the viscosity solution for the path-frozen PDE (\ref{PDEe}) below.
+See also Example~\ref{eg-rep}.

-Our first condition on the terminal condition $\xi$ is the following.
+Our first condition on the terminal condition $\xi$ is the following:

-\begin{assum} $\xi \in \dbL^0(\cF_T)$ is bounded and uniformly continuous in $\o$ under $\|\cd\|_T$, with the same modulus of continuity function $\rho_0$ as in Assumption \ref{assum-Guniform} (i). \end{assum}
+\begin{assum} $\xi\in\dbL^0(\cF_T)$ is bounded and uniformly continuous in $\omega$ under $\|\cdot\|_T$, with the same modulus of continuity function $\rho _0$ as in Assumption~\ref{assum-Guniform}(i). \end{assum}